FOLLOW US

 Personal ID

-Carry a photocopy of your passport or your Zimbabwean resident ID at all times.
+Carry a copy of your passport’s photo page and your visa at all times.
 Leave your original passport somewhere safe.
 If you lose your UK passport, get a police report.
 You may need to show this to immigration to explain why you have no proof of entry when you depart.

 Illegal drugs and prison sentences

-Zimbabwean laws on the possession, use or trafficking of illegal drugs are strict and carry heavy fines or prison sentences.
+Zimbabwean laws on the possession, use or trafficking of illegal drugs are strict and carry heavy fines and prison sentences.

 Money

-Zimbabwe’s economic situation remains unpredictable.
-People use Zimbabwean and US dollars.
-This may change without notice.
-It is illegal to exchange foreign currency anywhere other than officially licensed dealers such as banks or bureaux de change.
+It is illegal to exchange foreign currency anywhere other than at officially licensed dealers such as banks or bureaux de change.
 Bureaux de change will accept and change foreign currency, particularly US dollars.

-There is a shortage of physical cash, so it’s not always possible make withdrawals using an international debit or credit card.
+There is a shortage of physical US dollar cash, so it’s not always possible to make withdrawals using an international debit or credit card.
 Change is rarely available, so carry small denomination notes.
+Do not accept torn or damaged notes in change as shops and restaurants are likely to refuse them.

 Check in advance what payment methods a restaurant, hotel or tour operator will accept.
 Some businesses, including some medical providers, may not accept credit or debit cards.
 Most suppliers prefer US dollars in cash.